Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A CT scan of the pancreas may be used to check the pancreas for:

 A CT scan may be done when another type of exam, such as an X-ray or physical exam, does not give enough information.

 CT scans of the pancreas may be used to tell the difference between problems with the pancreas and disorders of the retroperitoneum.
-This is the back part of the abdomen.
+This is the back part of the belly.
 CT scans are also useful in diagnosing cancer of the pancreas and pancreatitis.
-Your health care provider may have other reasons to recommend a CT scan of the pancreas.
+Your healthcare provider may have other reasons to recommend a CT scan of the pancreas.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-Tell your health care provider if you are allergic to or sensitive to medications, contrast, or iodine.
+Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast, or iodine.

 Certain things may make a CT scan of the pancreas less accurate.
 These include:

 You may have a CT scan as an outpatient or as part of your stay in a hospital.
 Procedures may vary depending on your condition.